ScholarLedger/.github/profile/README.md

 Substrate's advanced blockchain framework supports these decentralized applications, offering the flexibility and robustness needed for ScholarLedger.

 ## Contributions
-SPEEM is currently a work in progress.
+ScholarLedger is currently a work in progress.
 We are excited about community contributions!
 While the initial development up to v1 is being carried out internally, we eagerly anticipate and welcome community contributions post-v1 release.
-Once there, please feel free to fork the repository, and prepare pull requests for features you believe would enhance the SPEEM toolkit.
+Once there, please feel free to fork the repository, and prepare pull requests for features you believe would enhance the ScholarLedger project.